-In previous versions of Windows, you were forced to reinstall the entire operating system if you wanted to convert Legacy BIOS or Master Boot Record (MBR) to UEFI or GUID Partition Table (GPT).
-However, in Windows 10 Microsoft, a new and simple tool called MBR2GPT was introduced.
-It lets you convert from Legacy BIOS to UEFI with just two commands.
+In older versions of Windows, you were forced to reinstall the entire operating system if you wanted to convert legacy BIOS or Master Boot Record (MBR) to UEFI or GUID Partition Table (GPT).
+However, a new and simple tool called MBR2GPT was introduced in Windows 10.
+It lets you convert legacy BIOS to UEFI with just two commands.

 Your BIOS/UEFI lets you control things like boot order, connected hardware, fan speeds, the physical lights on your computer and system time.
 Modern motherboards even let you undervolt and overclock your CPU!
 It’s powerful stuff.

 UEFI is basically the new BIOS, performing the same job but better.
 With UEFI, you get faster boot times (ostensibly), higher drive capacities, better update methods and driver support, and a 64-bit mode (where BIOS is only 16-bit).

 In other words, switching to UEFI is a bit of an upgrade and worth doing.
 Note that even modern computers (including Windows 11) tend to still call the motherboard software the BIOS, even if it’s technically UEFI.

 There are many secondary requirements listed below for a flawless conversion.
 If you ignore any of these prerequisites, your Windows hardware may fail leading to a black screen.
 (Read the FAQ to know what options are available for you in case you encounter this problem.)